 - Dark web monitoring – lets you know whether any of your credentials (bank account, phone numbers, passwords, addresses) have been compromised and posted on dark websites and forums.

 Plans and pricing

-So Norton 360 offers a lot of excellent security features.
+Norton 360 offers a lot of excellent security features.
 But how much does it cost?
-Well, there are three Norton 360 plans.
-Let’s break them down and look at what they offer and how much they cost.
+Well, there are 3 Norton 360 plans.
+Let’s break them down and look at what they offer at what price point.

 Norton 360 Standard

 Norton 360 Standard (also called Norton AntiVirus Plus in select regions) costs $39.99 for the first year and can be used on 3 devices.
 It offers most of the same security features as the Deluxe and Premium options.

 After all, it has all the other security features Norton has to offer, including a PC cloud backup of up to 10GB.
 And it also comes with Norton’s 100% Virus Protection Promise, which means that, if Norton can’t fix your virus issue, you’ll get money back.

 At $49.99 for the first year, there seems to be little reason not to choose the Norton 360 Deluxe instead of its most basic offering.
 For almost the same price as the standard plan, you can protect up to 5 devices, which gives you a lot more flexibility.